klimentsii/rs-lang/README.md

 # rs-lang
-Welcome to our view of the challenge RS Lang
+Welcome to our RS Lang task review